Setup sc_pack with Ansible

 ansible_host.
 The variable

-ansible_useris related to step 1, it must be the
+ansible_user is related to the first step, it must be the same

 0-requirements.yml that must be executed only once), is responsible, among other tasks, for creating the shimmercat user, uploading the sc_pack files, and haproxy, and the necessary folders are created.
 The second (